Nadrieril/blog/_posts/2025-11-11-truly-first-class-custom-smart-pointers.md

 ### Compositionality

-Despite the point above that we shouldn't create intermediate pointer values, syntax should be compositional. `x.a.b` should be the same a `(x.a).b`, where the individual components make sense.
+Despite the point above that we shouldn't create intermediate pointer values, syntax should be compositional. `x.a.b` should be the same as `(x.a).b`, where the individual components make sense.

 This already has a solution in Rust: place expressions. `x`, `*x`, `x.a` and `x.a.b` are expressions that denote a place.